 This is interesting on its own, but Google Trends really shines when you use it to compare topics.
 At the top of the results page, click Compare to add another topic.
 You can compare up to five terms.

-You can have a lot of fun playing with the Explore features above, but Google Trends reveals more.
-Open the left slide-out menu and choose Trending Searches to see what the world is looking for.
+You can have a lot of fun playing with the Explore features above, but other tools reveal more about trending Google searches.
+Open the left slide-out menu and choose Trending Searches to see what the world is looking for right now.

-This page holds the top searches in your area per day, along with their search volume and related news stories.
+This page holds the top searches in your area per day, along with their search volume and related stories.
+It’s a great way to get a snapshot of trending news for each day.
 Use the dropdown below the search box to look at a different region.

 Switch to the Realtime Search Trends tab at the top to see terms that have quickly taken off in popularity.